 |DomainError||Input pattern and input pattern labels sizes are not equal in LocateSinglePointPattern.|

 |DomainError||Input points and input point labels sizes are not equal in LocateSinglePointPattern.|

 |DomainError||Point labels should be both present or both absent in LocateSinglePointPattern.|

-- LocateMultiplePointPatterns – Finds the occurrences of the pattern in the input points.
+- LocateMultiplePointPatterns – Finds occurrences of a pattern in a 2D cloud of (feature) points.